Hockey Newfoundland and Labrador: History

-Hockey Newfoundland and Labrador (HNL) was founded as the Newfoundland Amateur Hockey Association (NAHA) on December 20, 1935 in the St. John's Law offices of Robert S. Furlong on 315 Duckworth Street to govern hockey in all regions of Newfoundland.
+The first governing body of ice hockey in Newfoundland was the Newfoundland Hockey Association, which was formed either in 1898 or 1899.
+Hockey Newfoundland and Labrador (HNL) was founded as the Newfoundland Amateur Hockey Association (NAHA) on December 19, 1935 in the Duckworth St, St. John's Law offices of Robert S. Furlong to govern hockey in all regions of Newfoundland.
 Furlong was the first President of NAHA and kept that position until 1952.

 Don Johnson was elected president of the NAHA in 1966 and wanted to expand minor ice hockey as one of its permanent programs.
 He expected that the NAHA could join the Canadian Amateur Hockey Association (CAHA) within five years if the terms of affiliation were acceptable, and to be admitted independent of and equal to the Maritime Amateur Hockey Association.
 He sought for the CAHA to accommodate more NAHA requests than in previous offers of affiliation, which included the NAHA keeping regulations which allowed a paid player-coach and the occasional professional player on a roster.
 The NAHA also wanted its senior league to have shorter playoffs for the Allan Cup instead of an interlocking schedule with teams from the Maritimes.
 In May 1966, Johnson reached an agreement with CAHA president Lionel Fleury who accepted the NAHA as a branch member for the 1966–67 season.
 Johnson stated that despite Newfoundland becoming Canada's tenth province in 1949, the NAHA took 17 years to affiliate with the CAHA "through lack of information, misinterpretation of correspondence and other factors".

 The following year, a Newfoundland championship team participated in the Allan Cup playoffs for the first time.
 NAHA was renamed the Newfoundland & Labrador Hockey Association (NLHA) in 1999 and later renamed Hockey Newfoundland & Labrador (HNL).

+IIHF membership

+In 1933, the Dominion of Newfoundland, which at the time was separate from Canada, joined the International Ice Hockey Federation (IIHF).
+Newfoundland did not participate in any Ice Hockey World Championships and was expelled from the IIHF in 1936.

 Trophies and awards

+Minor hockey

+The U13-U18 Provincial Championships, also known as the "Coupe de Terre-Neuve" in Saint Pierre and Miquelon French, are organized throughout the province and in Saint Pierre and Miquelon.